How to Grow your 529 college savings with Collegebacker shopping for every day things

 “$10,000 in a student- or parent-owned 529 plan will reduce eligibility for need-based aid by as much as $564, while $10,000 in a grandparent-owned 529 plan will reduce aid eligibility by as much as $5,000.”The Wall Street Journal, Journal Reports: Funds & ETFS “How a Grandparent’s “529” Account Affects Financial Aid.

-Surprising isn’t it?
+Discouraging.
 You’re trying to help the kid and instead it may work against them.
 This is why its best to consult with an advisor.
-Collegebacker cites that clients are advised on a non-discretionary basis, which means that you, rather than Collegebacker, will select your investment.
+Collegebacker cites that clients are advised on a non-discretionary basis.